GerarC/LinuxGuides/utils/glossary.md

 ### Package Manager
 It's a, often [CLI](#CLI), application that lets you to install, uninstall and update packages in your Linux system, there are almost one per base distribution. <!-- Improve this definition -->

+### Modal Text Editor
+A modal text editor is one where you can switch through various modes of text edition and not only the insert mode (that one everybody is used to using).
+It's thought to be a better way to edit text using only keyboard. ^modal-text-editor

+An excellent example of this type of editors is Vim which has some modes:
+- Normal: in this mode you just can use commands and move through the text using the keyboard.
+- Insert: with this mode you can write text like you arr accustomed.
+- Replace: in this mode, any what you write will replace the text below the cursor.
+- Visual: this mode can be used to select the text.
+- Terminal: you can use this mode like a normal terminal. ^modal-text-editor-example

 ### Service and Daemon Manager
 <!--TODO: Create a Service and Daemon Manager definition-->